getodk/docs/contributing.rst

 Push Your Branch
 ~~~~~~~~~~~~~~~~~~

-Once your work on the issue is completed, push your branch to your GitHub repo.

-First you need to add the files you've changed or created additionally, and write a relevant commit message describing the changes.
+Once your work on the issue is completed, add the files you've changed or created additionally, and write a relevant commit message describing the changes.

 .. code-block:: rest